Userctrl-HQ/userctrl-blog/content/post/shopify-setup.md

 If you are in business in order to make money (and who isn't?) you'd want to at least know how.

 This might sound simple and straightforward BUT, it's not.
-Shopify, the awesome e-commerce platform, makes things easy for small business owners but still lacks some features that we need to help them run and grow their business better.
+Shopify, the awesome e-commerce platform, makes things easy for small business owners but still lacks some features that needed to help them run and grow their business better.

-Userctrl monitors user behaviors on your store and thus allows you to tweak the offers/discounts that are displayed to users so you may get a better Conversion rate.

-With userctrl, you will know your customer’s data and personalize the way you entice them into becoming a paying customer.

-You’ll be able to track what your target audience is doing on your Shopify store and what each of those visitors are interested in.
-The actionable analytics will help you make informed decisions and boost conversions for your online Shopify store.
+Userctrl aims to fill in those gaps.

 * What is userctrl?